Cyndygrace/Book_Listing_app/readme.md

 Next we create our dummy data in an array of ojects just temporarily and install Lodash to help us manipulate our hard coded data in the array.

+this is what happens when a request is made